webstylecenter/CinemaScript/README.md

 The script should return an array with chosen seats, and display a visual representation of the cinema floor.

 With performance in mind, this script runs in 4 seconds or less when placing a group over 750.000 visitors in a cinema with 2 million seats (with 1/4 already taken seats)

+Note:
+PHP 7 performs this script with much more performance and with much less memory usage.
+Recommended for stress testing.